eLearning

 Burned In

 You’d think that would be beneficial because it’s always available, easy for everybody to use, and nothing has to be turned on.
-That’s all true but they’re a horrible choice in most cases and the next section will show you why.
+That’s all true, but they’re a horrible choice in most cases, and the next section will show you why.

 We have used these types of videos when relevant.
 They’re especially relevant when you know the audience isn’t going to have any audio or it’s a simple enough video/task that doesn’t require full narration.
-I think the limit for these types of videos should be no more than a minute or so long.
+I think the limit for these videos should be no more than a minute or so long.
 Less than a minute is ideal.

-So what’s the other type of subtitle?
+So, what’s the other type of subtitle?

 Closed Caption

 Whatever you want to call it, closed captions/subtitles are the best option for training videos and all types of videos.
 That’s because they can be turned on or off.
-They’re typically turned off to begin with which is why they’re called closed captions.
+They’re typically turned off to begin with, which is why they’re called closed captions.

-YouTube calls the button on their platform subtitles/closed caption (c) specifically because they’ve combined the tool and video creators might create either and put them in the same place.
+YouTube calls the button on their platform subtitles/closed caption (c) specifically because they’ve combined the tool, and video creators might create either and put them in the same place.

 YouTube subtitles/closed captions button.